 5 Year Variable

-The above represents owner occupied, insured mortgages.
+The above represents owner occupied, insured (less than 20% down) mortgages.
+1-10yr terms available.
 Rates subject to change without notice.

 Yes, in 2016 when the stress test was introduced rates became divided among down payments, programs and some lenders even have min credit ratings attached to their rates.